eoisaacs/eoisaacs.github.io/_posts/2014-09-17-recap-part-two-summer.md

 ![The cutest picture ever taken](http://eoisaacs.github.io/images/2014-09-17/img02.jpg)

 My lovely sister had just hatched a batch of ducklings.
-We were having tons of fun playing with them and Rocky, our border collie, in the lawn and I got a few nice picture of it.
+We were having tons of fun playing with them and Rocky, our border collie, in the lawn and I got a few nice pictures of it.
 No ducklings were harmed in the process.

 ![Mountain bike leaning on old growth tree](http://eoisaacs.github.io/images/2014-09-17/img03.jpg)